-Section 13.
+Section 14.
 Effective Date.
 This ordinance shall take effect and be in force five (5) days after adoption and legal publication.

-Passed by the City Council this day of , 2017 and signed in authentication of its passage this day of , 2017.
-(SEAL) John Stokes, Mayor Approved as to form: Matthew McFarland, Assistant City Attor.
-Attest: ney
+Passed by the City Council this day of authentication of its passage this day of , 2017 and signed in, 2017.

-Attachment D
+(SEAL)

+John Stokes, Mayo

+Approved as to form:

+Matthew McFarland, Assistant City Attorney Attest:

 Kyle Stannert, City Clerk

 Published: